 The 12-volt batteries in your boat are usually the lead-acid type.
 They will require maintenance similar to those found in automobiles.
 The batteries are located just forward of the fuel tank and accessed through a door in the cabin below the companionway door.
-The battery switch and primary circuit breakers are located in the transom area behind the starboard access hatch.
+The battery switch and primary circuit breakers are located in the transom area.